- DNS servers are an essential part of your network

 Stay up-to-date on performance

-Find out if your network has been compromised
+Find out if your network or records have been compromised

 Just like everything else behind your firewall, your DNS server should be protected against attacks from the Internet.
 While monitoring the various components of your LAN, don’t forget to include your DNS server.
 When crashes loom or traffic goes through the roof, time is of the essence.
 With PRTG, you can also monitor your security devices to ensure that in addition to your LAN, your DNS server – in particular – is safe and sound.

-If a DNS server is slow to react (or no longer reacts at all), PRTG lets you know at once.
+If a DNS server is slow to react (or no longer reacts at all), or your records are hijacked by someone else, PRTG lets you know at once.
 PRTG alerts can be sent by push notification, SMS, or email.
 As a result, you can quickly take action before more serious problems have a chance to arise.

 PRTG not only monitors your DNS servers in real time, but also records all key performance data.